Budget 2022: Opposition leaders say farmers, poor and middle-class ignored, BJP calls it ‘visionary’

 Congress leader and parliamentarian Rahul Gandhi called it a “zero-sum” budget.

-Describing the Budget as “inspid”, Congress parliamentarian Anand Sharma said the government is in denial over the challenges of unemployment, low income and a “frightening” rise in inequality.
-Sharma also said the Budget does not have a roadmap to create jobs.
+Describing the Budget as “inspid”, Congress parliamentarian Anand Sharma said the government was in denial about the challenges of unemployment, low income and a “frightening” rise in inequality.
+Sharma also said the Budget did not have a roadmap to create jobs.

 Congress MP Shashi Tharoor said the Budget was “extremely disappointing” and called it a “damp squib”, reported ANI.
 Tharoor said the Budget seemed to pushing the “mirage” of “Acche Din [good days]” even farther away.
 “Now, it’s India at 100,” said Tharoor.
 “We will have to wait 25 years more for ‘acche din’ to arrive.”

-West Bengal Chief Minister and Trinamool Congress president Mamata Banerjee said the Budget has “zero” for common people who are being “crushed” by unemployment and inflation.
+West Bengal Chief Minister and Trinamool Congress president Mamata Banerjee said the Budget had “zero” for common people who are being “crushed” by unemployment and inflation.
 “A Pegasus spin Budget,” she said in a tweet.

 Trinamool Congress leader Derek O’Brien called it a “PM [Does Not] Care” Budget.